-IE Domain Registry CLG, trading as .IE is an independent company limited by guarantee, defined as a small company, and is therefore not required to comply with the provisions of Corporate Governance Codes.
+.IE is the trading name of IE Domain Registry CLG, which is an independent company limited by guarantee, defined as a small company, and is therefore not required to comply with the provisions of Corporate Governance Codes.
 However, the Board of Directors is committed to ensuring that best practice Corporate Governance operates throughout the Company.
 Accordingly, the Board has adopted and applied certain provisions of the codes beyond what would normally be regarded as practical, relevant and appropriate for a company of our size and nature.